This institution is required to by law not to discriminate on the basis of sex according to Title IX.

 - Initiate fact finding into what happened.

-- Implement interim measures during the fact finding process to prevent the potential of any further discrimination or harassment.
+- Implement supportive measures during the fact finding process.

 - Take appropriate steps to resolve the matter in an effort to eliminate the discrimination/harassment, prevent its recurrence, and remedy its effects.